 You will find excellent information on dog hypothyroidism as well as a link to print out the copies for Dr. Dodd’s.
 The copies must be given to your own Veterinarian so that they can include them with the blood work when they send it on to her.

 Quality Food Makes All The Difference

 When a dog develops an ear infection, it can be due to a number of reasons.
-Feeding cheap, low grade dog food and ainfections and other skin issues, digestive upset including excessive gas and so on.
+Feeding cheap, low-grade dog food and ayeast infections and other skin issues, digestive upset including excessive gas and so on.

-Again, diets that lack in a high quality protein source contribute to most chronic ear infections.
+Again, diets that lack a high-quality protein source contribute to most chronic ear infections.